This size of your furnace is a really big deal if you like feeling comfortable.

 Two-stage furnaces operate at — you guessed it! — two different stages.
 Most of the time, they’ll produce just a small amount of heat.
 It’s typically enough to maintain your home’s temperature.
 They’ll use the more powerful stage during temperature extremes or when you boost the temperature on your thermostat by a significant amount.
 Since two-stage units don’t power on as often (remember, they run at the lower level most of the time), they use less energy.

-Modulating furnaces take the two-stage idea even farther.
+Modulating furnaces take the two-stage idea even further.
 Instead of just having two different stages, the furnace ramps up and down to match the exact heating needs of your home at any given time!

 Both two-stage and modulating furnaces have variable speed blowers.
 Compared to the fan in a single-stage furnace, these fans change their speed to better match the home’s exact cooling needs.